caseyg/hire/projects-and-clients.md

           <div class="caption">
             <h3><a href="http://engineeringathome.org">Engineering at Home</a></h3>
-            <p>Reframing academic research for a broad internet readership, this interactive archive draws upon the design of 1940's-60's pharmaceutical materials.</p><p>The project will be featured in a forthcoming exhibition on the future of design at the Victoria & Albert Museum in London.</p>
+            <p>Reframing academic research for a broad internet readership, this interactive archive draws upon the design of 1940's-60's pharmaceutical materials.</p><p>The project went on to be featured in an exhibition on the future of design at the Victoria & Albert Museum in London.</p>
           </div>
         </div>
       </div>